-Managers fixate on short-term performance metrics rather than on the creation of value over the long-term
+Managers and investors alike too often fixate on shortterm performance metrics, particularly earnings per share, rather than on the creation of value over the long term.

+There's also evidence, including the median scores of companies tracked by McKinsey's Corporate Horizon Index from 1999 to 2017, that the tendency toward short-termism has been on the rise.

-The best business leaders don't skimp on safety, don't make value-destroying decisions and don't use financial gimmicks to boost short-term profits.
+The best business leaders don't skimp on safety, don't make value-destroying decisions and don't use accounting or financial gimmicks to boost short-term profits.
+Such actions undermine the interests of shareholders and all stakeholders and are the antithesis of value creation.

 Businesses make a vital contribution by creating value for the long term.
+Doing so in a sustainable manner calls for meeting the concerns of communities, consumers, employees, suppliers, shareholders and especially, the environment.

+A short-term focus necessarily shortchanges some or all of these constituencies.

-It calls for meeting the concerns of communities, consumers, employees, suppliers, and shareholders.
-Unilever's sustainability journey Unilever launched its Sustainable Living Plan in 2010, and has since been on a remarkable and transformative sustainability drive.
-A decade on from the Sustainability Living Plan, the company has evolved to be truly purpose driven, with a single sustainabily business strategy based on three core beliefs to 'make sustainable living commonplace'.
-This is a mindset shift that elevates sustainability away from another business performance metric to a core principle.
+Unilever's sustainability journey

+Unilever launched its Sustainable Living Plan in 2010, and has since been on a remarkable and transformative sustainability drive.

+A decade on from the Sustainability Living Plan, the company has evolved to be truly purpose driven, with a single sustainability business strategy based on three core beliefs to 'make sustainable living commonplace'.

+This is a critical shift that elevates sustainability away from another business performance metric to make it a core principle.

+Making sustainability a priority

-Sustainable Living Brands Unilever's Sustainable Living Brands communicate a strong environmental or social purpose, with products that support Unilever's sustainability goals.
+Unilever's Sustainable Living Brands communicate a strong environmental or social purpose, with products that support Unilever's sustainability goals.

 All of Unilever's brands are on a journey towards sustainability, however the 28 Sustainable Living Brands are those that are furthest ahead.

 The brands that have delivered positive impacts include:

-- + Dove, which has helped over 35 million young people with self-esteem education - + Vaseline, which has reached 3 million people living on the frontline of poverty and disaster with skin healing programmes - + Ben & Jerry's, which campaigns for social justice and climate change - + Rin, whose Career Academy works with women across rural India The sustainable living brands have grown much faster than the rest of the portfolio and have delivered the majority of total business growth.
+- Dove, which has helped over 35 million young people with self-esteem education - Vaseline, which has reached 3 million people living on the frontline of poverty and disaster with skin healing programmes - + Ben & Jerry's, which campaigns for social justice and climate change - + Rin, whose Career Academy works with women across rural India